sohinidutta11/Sentiment-Analysis/README.md

 # Sentiment-Analysis

-Sentiment Analysis on Amazon Reviews
+## Sentiment Analysis on Amazon Reviews
 This project compares two sentiment analysis approaches on the Amazon Fine Food Reviews dataset:

-VADER – a rule-based model using lexical heuristics
+- VADER – rule-based sentiment scoring using lexical heuristics

-RoBERTa – a transformer-based model (cardiffnlp/twitter-roberta-base-sentiment)
+- RoBERTa – transformer-based model: cardiffnlp/twitter-roberta-base-sentiment

-We applied both models to 1000 reviews and visualized their sentiment scores (neg, neu, pos) against actual star ratings.
+- Both models were applied to 1,000 reviews, and their sentiment scores were compared to actual user ratings (1–5 stars).

-🔍 Key Observations
+## Key Observations
-VADER scores correlate linearly with ratings but struggle with nuance.
+- VADER scores (neg, neu, pos, compound) track well with extreme ratings but misclassify subtle/mixed sentiment.

-RoBERTa provides sharper, context-aware sentiment predictions.

-Differences are most visible in mid-range ratings (2–4 stars).
+- RoBERTa produces more confident, context-aware predictions with sharper separation between sentiments.

+- Biggest model disagreements occur on mid-range reviews (2–4 stars), highlighting their different approaches.

-📈 Output
+## Output Visualization
-A pairplot shows how each model's sentiment outputs vary across review scores.
+- A seaborn.pairplot was used to visualize sentiment score distributions for both models across star ratings.

+- Shows strong correlation for both models at extreme scores, but RoBERTa outperforms in nuanced cases.

+## Acknowledgment
-This work was inspired by Robert Mulla’s sentiment analysis tutorial.
+This project was inspired by [Robert Mulla’s Sentiment Analysis tutorial](https://www.youtube.com/watch?v=QpzMWQvxXWk) on YouTube.